flaxmans/CompBio_on_git/Labs/Lab08/AnotherMarkdownExample.md

 bestVariableEvah <- myAwesomeFunction( args )
 ```
 2. Good documentation might also have a [link to relevant info](https://youtu.be/dQw4w9WgXcQ)
+3. You can even do [D & D-style markdown!](https://homebrewery.naturalcrit.com/)

 ### Conclusion
 As a wise cat once said: